 A Covered Service you get from an Out-of-Network Provider that the Claims Administrator has agreed to cover at the In-Network level.
-You will have to pay any In-Network Deductible and/or Coinsurance that apply and may also have to pay the difference between the Maximum Allowed Amount and the Out-of-Network Provider's charge.
-Please see "Claims Payment" for more details.
+You will have to pay any In-Network Deductible and/or Coinsurance that apply and may also have to pay the difference between the Maximum Allowed Amount and the Out-of- Network Provider's charge unless your claim is a Surprise Billing Claim.
+Please see the "Claims Payment" section as well as the "Surprise Billing Legislation Notice" at the front of this Booklet for more details.